hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 ####### XCasting Var/Value

-Where ever a Var or Value is requried to be specified, if one specifies !XYZ(Var_or_Value[,Var_or_value]), then !XYZ will be interpreted has xcasting.
+Where ever a Var or Value is requried to be specified, if one specifies !XYZ(Var_or_Value[, Var_or_value]), then !XYZ will be interpreted has xcasting.

 NOTE: one can chain some of the xcasts ie !XYZ(!ABC(Var_or_Value)) if required.

 NOTE: XCasting can only be used wrt source operands, if used wrt a dest operand, it will exit with error.

-NOTE: Currently there cant be any space within the full xcast token.

-* Ok: !ABC(abc,xyz)

-* NotOK:
+NOTE: One can use spaces wrt xcast tokens, to make it easy to read.
+So

-  * !ABC(abc, xyz)
+* !ABC(abc,xyz) and !ABC(abc, xyz) both represent the same xcasting.

-  * !ABC("a b c", xyz)
+* !ABC("a b c", xyz) ie !ABC( "a b c", xyz)

-  * !ABC("a b c",xyz)

-NOTE: Currently to be on safe side, use xcasting on variables and not values, ie if the value contains spaces.
-Bcas space is not supported within a xcast token.

 Currently the following xcasting are supported